hoodiecrow/ConsTcl/README.md

 ```

 #### Sequence

-**Example: `(begin (define r 10) (+ r r))` => 20**
+_Example: `(begin (define r 10) (* r r))` => 100_

-When expressions are evaluated in sequence, the order is important for two
-reasons.
-If the expressions have any side effects, they happen in the same order
-of sequence.
-Also, if expressions are part of a pipeline of calculations, then
-they need to be processed in the order of that pipeline.
-The `/begin` helper
-procedure takes a Lisp list of expressions and evaluates them in sequence,
-returning the value of the last one.
+When expressions are evaluated in sequence, the order is important for two reasons.
+If the expressions have any side effects, they happen in the same order of sequence.
+Also, if expressions are part of a pipeline of calculations, then they need to be processed in the order of that pipeline.
+The `/begin` helper procedure takes a Lisp list of expressions and evaluates them in sequence, returning the value of the last one.

 __/begin__